 Susceptible to any breed, however, more often seen in the Bichon Frise, Cocker Spaniel, Dachshund, Finnish Spitz, Giant Schnauzer, Irish Setter, Old English Sheepdog, Poodle breeds (Miniature Poodle, Poodle, Standard Poodle and Toy Poodle), Saluki and Springer Spaniel.

-Generally, immune mediated diseases are treated with corticosteroids, and if the dog does not respond, immunosuppressants are then used.
+Generally, immune mediated diseases in dogs are treated with corticosteroids, and if the dog does not respond, immunosuppressants are then used.
 Transfusions may be needed, and in serious cases, the spleen may be removed.
 Relapses can occur, so follow-up visits to your vet will be required for ongoing monitoring and medications, most likely for the remainder of the pet’s life.
 The drawback is the harsh side effects the medications have on the dog.

 Stem cells halt the attack on red blood cells and/or platelets by “resetting” the immune system.
 This means that your dog can be treated once or twice intravenously with stem cell safari and be resolved of the issue for life.